 Content Assessment Weighting Unit 1; Understanding Our Natural World Unit Themes; Theme A; River Environments (25%) Theme B; Coastal Environments (25%) Theme C; Our Changing Weather and Climate (25%) Theme D; The Restless Earth (25%) External Written Exam 1 hour and 30 minutes Four multi-part questions are set with one on each theme.
 Candidates answer all four questions.
-Each question includes; Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and Some parts that require extended writing 40% Unit 2; Living in Our World External Written Exam Unit Themes; Theme A; Population and Migration (25%) Theme B; Settlement (25%) Theme C; Contrasts in World Development (25%) Theme D; Managing Our Resources (25%) 1 hour and 30 minutes Four multi-part questions are set with one on each theme.
+Each question includes; Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and Some parts that require extended writing en Exam minutes questions are set with one on each theme. swer all four questions. includes; material which may take a variety of forms, ole- statistical, pictorial and written text; and Unit 2; Living in Our World External Written Exam Unit Themes; Theme A; Population and Migration (25%) Theme B; Settlement (25%) Theme C; Contrasts in World Development (25%) Theme D; Managing Our Resources (25%) 1 hour and 30 minutes Four multi-part questions are set with one on each theme.
 Candidates answer all four questions.
 Each question includes; Resource material which may take a variety of forms, for example- statistical, pictorial and written text; and Some parts that require extended writing 40%

-Assessment Weighting Controlled Assessment The candidate must complete a report of approximately 1800 to 200 words based on primary data collection.
-20% Т Controlled Assessment The candidate must complete a report of approximately
+Content Assessment Weighting Unit 3: Fieldwork Report (Coursework) Controlled Assessment The candidate must complete a report of approximately 1800 to 200 words based on primary data collection.
+20%